[Learn Korean E8] How to Type Korean Keyboard on Windows 10 and Mac

 Each time you press the spacebar, the language switches.

-The second method is to press the Control key, the Option key, and the Space key at the same time.
+The second method is to press the Control, Option, and Space keys at the same time.

 Each time you press these three keys together, the language switches.